 Objecting to our use of your personal information and automated decisions made about you

 Where we rely on your legitimate business interests as the legal basis for processing your personal information for any purpose(s), you may object to us using your personal information for these purposes.
 Except for the purposes for which we are sure we can continue to process your personal information, we will temporarily stop processing your personal information in line with your objection until we have investigated the matter.
 If we agree that your objection is justified in accordance with your rights under data protection laws, we will permanently stop using your data for those purposes.
 Otherwise we will provide you with our justification as to why we need to continue using your data.
 You may object to us using your personal information for direct marketing purposes and we will automatically comply with your request.
-If you would like to do so, please use our unsubscribe tool or contact us.
+If you would like to do so, please use our unsubscribe tool within our messages or contact us.

 Erasing your personal information or restricting its processing